-Imran Khan strives to make Quaids Vision a reality: Haleem Adil - ExBulletin
+Imran Khan strives to make Quaids vision a reality: Haleem Adil - ExBulletin

 Politics

-KARACHI, (UrduPoint / Pakistan Point News – October 5, 2021): Pakistani lawmakers Tehreek-e-Insaf Sindh celebrated Prime Minister Imran Khan’s 69th birthday on Tuesday at the Sindh Assembly.
+KARACHI – Pakistani lawmakers Tehreek-e-Insaf Sindh celebrated Prime Minister Imran Khan’s 69th birthday on Tuesday in the Sindh Assembly.

 PTI Central Vice-President and Leader of the Opposition in the Sindh Assembly, Haleem Adil Sheikh, the PTI Parliamentary Leader in the Sindh Bilal Gaffar Assembly, MPs Shehzad Qureshi, Shahnawaz Jadoon, Saeed Afridi, Rabistan Khan and others cut Imran Khan’s birthday cake.